 We believe that children learn best from direct experience; to this end the school arranges a variety of out of school activities.
 Some of these are very much a part of the termly routine whilst others take place less frequently, generally to places further afield.
-Residential visits to Arthog are also arranged for older children when staffing permits and places are available.
+Residential visits including a visit to Arthog in Y6 are also arranged for older children when staffing permits and places are available.